-Built commenced its risk assessment journey via analysis to identify modern slavery hot spots, which involved both external experts and an internal consultation committee, including key members of the construction delivery team, to test and verify the data (Built Modern Slavery Hot Spot Risk Analysis).
+Built commenced its risk assessment journey via analysis to identify potential modern slavery hot spots, which involved both external experts and an internal consultation committee, including key members of the construction delivery team, to test and verify the data (Built Modern Slavery Hot Spot

+Risk Analysis).
 The Built Modern Slavery Hot Spot Risk Analysis is a key reference point for other actions and initiatives as described below.
-Built will update the Built Modern Slavery Hot Spot Risk Analysis in FY22 to capture the latest data and information from global databases.
+This financial year, Built engaged an independent specialist consultant to update the Modern Slavery Hot Spot Risk Analysis to ensure it is working with the latest data and information from global databases.